 Use a product such as Monterey BT if you wish to see if the bacillus will deal with your caterpillar problem, being sure to thoroughly soak through any cocoons to hit the webbing caterpillars within.

 I really dislike suggesting inorganic methods to combat a pest.
 However, if you do not trim off visible cocoons and the BT doesn’t work, you may have to resort to the use of a carbaryl insecticide such as Sevin.
 This is known to be extremely effective against web moth larvae.

 Root rot can affect bottle brush trees if the soil is consistently too wet.
 This soggy soil promotes the growth of fungi that cause the root rot.
 It can cause yellowing of leaves, discoloration of the trunk, dying back of branches, and can lead to plant death.

 To avoid this, water your bottle brush plant only when it needs it, and water slowly but deeply to allow water to penetrate the soil and drain off well.
 If necessary, apply a copper-based fungicide such as Bonide Copper Fungicide as a soil drench to try to kill off the fungal growth.

 Another disease, stem disease, develops also from overwatering.
-Stem disease is a bacterial issue that also enters at the roots but travels to the branches.
+Stem disease is a bacterial issue that also enters the roots but travels to the branches.
 It causes stunted, thin branch growth and can slowly kill your plant.

 Ensuring your plant has full sun will help water evaporate from the soil more quickly, but the easiest way to avoid this is to simply not overwater.
 Treatment is withholding water until the soil is dry, then only water enough to just barely dampen the soil.